 Jessica Draughon Moret, Ph.D., R.N.

-Jessica Draughon Moret is an assistant clinical professor at the Betty Irene Moore School of Nursing at UC Davis.
+Jessica Draughon Moret is an associate clinical professor at the Betty Irene Moore School of Nursing at UC Davis.
 Draughon Moret’s research focuses on structural and independent factors contributing to women’s health disparities.

 Her current projects examine the intersection of gender-based violence and HIV risk, including comorbidities of depression, post-traumatic stress disorder and substance abuse.
 Her dissertation, “Sexual Assault and Protocol Adherence in Post-Exposure Prophylaxis (nPEP) for HIV,” received funding from the National Institute of Mental Health and examined factors related to provision and acceptance of HIV non-occupational post-exposure prophylaxis following sexual assault.